sdondley/ClimateChangeChat/notes/current-notes.md

 ## March

+### 14th
+* worked more hours on set configuration scripts for client portals
 ### 13th
 #### working on automation tasks today
 * mostly for getting new clients set up with portals
+* got a lot done, pretty much all I did
 #### need to find an easy way to add images to vimwiki
 * need to resize images
 * ![this is a test image](/Users/stevedondley/Desktop/Screen%20Shot%202022-03-13%20at%201.22.47%20AM.png)